cscart/docs/en/cscart_addons/addons/cloud_translation_by_google/index.rst

 Installing the add-on
 =====================

-    Install the Cloud Translation by Google add-on on the add-ons list page (Add-ons → Manage add-ons).
+    Install the Cloud Translate add-on on the add-ons list page (Add-ons → Manage add-ons).
 Click the + button in the top right corner, select an archive and click Upload & install.
 You can now find the installed add-on in the list of installed add-ons, just make sure it is set to Active.

 =====================
 Setting up the add-on
 =====================

-    The settings of the Cloud Translation by Google add-on are divided into the following sections:
+    The settings of the Cloud Translate add-on are divided into the following sections:

     **Google Translate API settings**

     .. fancybox:: img/Cloud_translation_002.png
-        :alt: Cloud Translation by Google API key
+        :alt: Cloud Translate API key

     In the API field, enter the API key from your Google Cloud Translation account.
 To do so, you'll need to create an account in the `Google Cloud Platform <https://cloud.google.com/translate/docs/getting-started>`_ and get the API key in the **Credentials** section.

     .. fancybox:: img/Cloud_translation_007.png
-        :alt: Cloud Translation by Google API key
+        :alt: Cloud Translate API key

     **Google Translate languages**